 Indeed, the new US embassy has so far brought nothing but bloodshed and protests.
 On opening day, Israeli forces at the Gaza fence killed almost 60 Palestinians and thousands were injured.
 Palestinians’ lives, rights and dignity are at risk more than ever.
 Over 1,000 policemen were deployed on opening day to ensure the security of the area around the embassy.
 Deploying over 1,000 policemen to secure an area does not reassure that the environment is peaceful, which brings into question why Trump would want to potentially put the lives of American embassy staff in danger.
 Naturally, embassy staff work in high-risk locations around the world; but in this case, it is an unnecessary arrangement.

 The opening of the US Embassy in Jerusalem achieves nothing but a set back to the peace process in the Middle East.
 Will Palestine choose a different proposed capital?
-Will it be willing to negotiate with America at the table?
+Will it be willing to engage with America at the negotiation table?
 Will other countries feel pressure to move their embassies?
 Where does the peace process go from here?
 Where is the point of return?